-It’s ironic that the problem with No-Fault billing which insurance companies face today is extensive and fraudulent medical treatment billed by doctors for treatment of soft tissue injuries sustained by people in cars.
-The majority of the fraudulent treatment in New York State has been reported to occur in just two counties, Brooklyn and Bronx.
+What makes No-Fault expensive for insurance companies is extensive fraudulent medical treatment billed by doctors for treatment of soft tissue injuries sustained by people in cars.
+And the majority of fraudulent No-Fault treatment in New York State has been reported to occur in just two counties, Brooklyn and Bronx.

 The amount paid out on many No-Fault claims for soft tissue injuries in a car accident can cost as much as the hospital and surgical treatment provided to an injured motorcyclist.

-Additionally, while insurance companies claim that there is much fraud with medical treatment for soft tissue injuries, there is probably never any fraud involving medical treatment for an injured motorcyclist with a fractured ankle, leg, or a broken arm.
-A fracture (broken bone) and the treatment including surgery are easily documented.
+Additionally, while insurance companies claim that there is much fraud with medical treatment for soft tissue injuries, there is probably never any fraud involving medical treatment for an injured motorcyclist with a fractured ankle, leg, or broken arm.
+A fracture (broken bone) and the treatment, including surgery, are easily documented.

 Finally, there are far fewer motorcycle accidents than car accidents because there are fewer motorcycles than cars and because most motorcyclists do not ride in the winter.